Instance Consumption for Object Storage Backup, File Backup and File to Tape Jobs

 Case 5

-You have a file share (100 GB) protected by 2 file backup jobs (1 and 2).
-During the 1st run of job 1, Veeam Backup & Replication rounds the protected amount down to 500 GB (0 GB) and calculates that the protection of this file share with job 1 does not consume license instances.
+You have a file share (100 GB) protected with 2 file backup jobs (1 and 2).
+During the 1st run of job 1, Veeam Backup & Replication rounds the protected amount down to 0 GB and calculates that the protection of this file share with job 1 does not consume license instances.
 After that the file share size increases to 270 GB.
-During the 1st run of job 2 which is scheduled after the increase of the file share, Veeam Backup & Replication calculates amount of data protected by all file backup jobs protecting this file share:
+During the 1st run of job 2 which is scheduled after the increase of the file share, Veeam Backup & Replication calculates amount of data protected with all file backup jobs protecting this file share:

 100 GB (run 1 of job 1) + 270 GB (run 1 of job 2) = 370 GB

-Veeam Backup & Replication rounds the protected amount down to 500 GB (0 GB) and calculates that the protection of this file share with backup job 1 and 2 does not consume license instances.
+Veeam Backup & Replication rounds the protected amount down to 0 GB and calculates that the protection of this file share with backup job 1 and 2 does not consume license instances.
 After that the file share size remains 270 GB.
-During the 2nd run of job 1, Veeam Backup & Replication calculates amount of data protected by all file backup jobs protecting this file share:
+During the 2nd run of job 1, Veeam Backup & Replication calculates amount of data protected with all file backup jobs protecting this file share:

 270 GB (run 2 of job 1) + 270 GB (run 1 of job 2) = 540 GB

-Veeam Backup & Replication rounds the protected amount down to 500 GB (500 GB) and calculates that the protection of this file share with backup job 1 and 2 now consumes 1 license instance.
+Veeam Backup & Replication rounds the protected amount down to 500 GB and calculates that the protection of this file share with backup job 1 and 2 now consumes 1 license instance.

 Case 6